juannavas31/coding_skills_e/golang/rolling_hash/README.md

 # Rolling Hash Algorithm

 This application implements a rolling hash based file diffing algorithm to compare an original and updated version of a file.
-It returns a list of ("deltas") describing:
+It returns a list of _deltas_ describing:
-- The type of operation (Insert, Delete, Replace)
+- The type of operation ( _Insert_, _Delete_, _Replace_ )
 - The start position in the original file
 - The end position in the original file
 - The data changed (inserted data, deleted data or new data replacing the old ones)